Astros beat Red Sox 8-2 again, take 2-0 ALDS lead

-Carlos Correa homered, doubled and drove in four runs, Jose Altuve got two more hits and the Houston Astros hammered the Boston Red Sox 8-2 Friday to take a commanding 2-0 lead in the AL Division Series.
+Correa homered , doubled and drove in four runs, Altuve got two more hits and the Astros battered the Boston Red Sox 8-2 Friday to take a commanding 2-0 lead in the AL Division Series.

 George Springer also homered to back Dallas Keuchel in Houston's second straight romp by the exact same score.

+"One through nine, everybody can do damage, everybody can go deep," Correa said.
+"That's the good thing about our lineup, there's no holes in our lineup, and we feel very confident no matter if we went 0 for 4 the day before or if we went 4 for 4."

-The Astros will go for a sweep in the best-of-five matchup Sunday at Fenway Park.
+The Astros will go for a sweep in the best-of-five matchup Sunday at Fenway Park, a year after Boston was swept in the ALDS by Cleveland.
+Brad Peacock (13-2) starts for Houston against Doug Fister (5-9).

 A day after Altuve hit three home runs in the playoff opener, he got things going with a two-out single in the first inning off Drew Pomeranz.
 Correa, who went 0 for 4 on Thursday, made it 2-0 when he launched a towering shot onto the train tracks atop left field.

+"For me if he's not No. 1, he's No. 2 in the league," Altuve said of Correa, often referring to him as his little brother.
+"One of the best players, I'm really happy to have him on my team.
+Believe it or not I have learned from him."

-Keuchel pitched into the sixth, allowing one run and three hits while striking out seven.
+Keuchel pitched into the sixth, allowing one run and three hits while striking out seven to improve to 3-0 with a 0.96 ERA in three career post-season starts.

 After Jackie Bradley Jr. had an RBI single in the Boston second, the Astros started to break away.